noccu/veera/README.md

   * I guess it doesn't really matter, especially now that Veera is its own thing but I wanted to clarify anyway.

 Data is initialized from specific pages and afterwards updated whenever a change is detected.
 File an issue if a change to something that is tracked is not detected.

+If you have any issues, the background page (accessible through chrome's extension page) is the first place to look.
+If this doesn't help you solve it yourself, please include (at least) any errors and warnings there in your issue submission.

 # Installation & Usage